 - 1. Promote and secure inward investment opportunities; retain existing businesses and support indigenous business growth and support the diversification of the city's economy to ensure its resilience and versatility. - 2.
 Support proposals that drive the city's transition to a low carbon economy and to secure the range of benefits this will bring. - 3.
-Bring forward a mix of employment floorspace including the provision of small and medium sized and flexible floorspace to support the city's key employment sectors, in particular the knowledge-based economy, creative industries and environmental technologies through the preparation of Supplementary Planning Documents and Planning Briefs for regeneration schemes and major mixed use sites across the city (see also CP7 and CP5). - 4.
+Bring forward a mix of employment floorspace including the provision of small and medium sized, flexible floorspace and start up business space to support the city's key employment sectors, in particular the knowledge-based economy, creative industries and environmental technologies through the preparation of Supplementary Planning Documents and Planning Briefs for regeneration schemes and major mixed use sites across the city (see also CP7 and CP5). - 4.
 The council will support the provision and delivery of the information and communication technology (ICT) infrastructure the city economy requires; in particular affordable, competitive broadband access meeting the needs of enterprises and individuals. - 5.
 Support appropriate expansion plans of hospitals and higher and further education establishments recognising their role as major employment generators (see also DA3 and DA5). - 6.
 Secure apprenticeships, training and job opportunities for local residents through the Brighton & Hove Local Employment Scheme and the linked requirement for contributions from developers from major development schemes towards training (see SA6 and CP7).

 4.17 Brighton and Hove has one of the largest concentrations of employment in the South East region.
 The City is expected to continue to function as an economic growth hub for the wider sub-region.
 Brighton & Hove has become part of the Coast to Capital Local Enterprise Partnership area.
 The Coast to Capital LEP aims to support the development of 100,000 private sector jobs; promote entrepreneurship in schools and colleges and focus on supporting the growth of internationally trading businesses.
-The city needs to ensure a stepchange in economic performance, reducing the gap with South East regional economic performance.
+The city needs to ensure a step-change in economic performance, reducing the gap with South East regional economic performance.
 In this context, attracting new inward investment is an explicit priority, although given the existing economic climate this is recognised as a long term priority for the council.
-The council will work with businesses, both major established employers and new start up companies, to weather the downturn and take advantage of new opportunities as they arise to build resilience and versatility in the economy.
+134 A City Prospectus has been launched by the council to promote and publicise inward investment opportunities and the council will work with businesses, both major established employers and new start up companies, to weather the downturn and take advantage of new opportunities as they arise to build resilience and versatility in the economy.